CivityNL/civity-docs-edit/dataplatform_DATASETS_PreviewDatasources.md

 Will be shown when ***Geo-Enabled*** is set to yes and coordinates are included.

-#### CSV/Excel
+#### CSV

-For CSV/Excel datasources map will show the first 100 records/items.
+For CSV datasources map will show the first 100 records/items.
 If you click *Show Table* below the map view.
 You are able to go to the next 100 items or go back to the previous ones.

 ![Map example](assets/Dataplatform/PreviewDatasources/Map_portal.PNG)